elben/elben.github.io-jekyll/_drafts/understanding-transducers.markdown

 But we were talking about transducers.
 Where are our transducers?

-It turns out, `mapping` and `filtering` are transducer-returning functions. `(mapping inc)`, `(filtering even?)` and `xform` **are the very transducers we were looking for.**
+It turns out, `mapping` and `filtering` are transducer-returning functions.
+The functions `(mapping inc)`, `(filtering even?)` and `xform` **are the very transducers we were looking for.**

-Yes, we have indeed bumped into transducers.
-A while back ago.

 Transducers are functions that accept a reducing function and return a reducing function.
 For example, the function `(mapping inc)` is a transducer because it accepts a reducing function like `conj`, and returns another reducing function, as we observed above.
-As Rich Hickey pointed this out in the post [Transducers are coming](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming), transducers have the type
+As Rich Hickey pointed out in [Transducers are coming](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming), transducers have the type

 ```
 (result, input ⟶ result) ⟶ (result, input ⟶ result)